Sounds of Now Vienna 2026

 How to Apply

-To apply, click the "Apply Now" button and complete the online form.
+To apply, click the "Apply Now" button above and complete the online form.
 Application is open to all composers, regardless of nationality or professional status.
-Applicants must be 18 years of age or older as of 4 August, 2025.
+Applicants must be 18 years of age or older as of 3 August, 2026.

 At Sounds of Now Vienna, we firmly believe that charging application fees is a predatory and unjustifiable practice.
 Accordingly, we will never charge a fee to apply.